-It’s very important to understand the author’s reasons for writing.
+It’s vital to understand the author’s reasons for writing.

 What appeals does the author make to convince the reader?
-Learn how to identify these factors and become a better redaer.
+Learn how to identify these factors and become a better reader.

 When we start to read a text, our minds should go to work right away and try to determine who did write the text, who’s the text for, and why the text was written.